 The Employment Lawyers Association (ELA) is an apolitical organization representing the views and interests of just over 6,000 specialist, qualified employment lawyers in the UK.
 Since its inception in 1992, ELA has become the voice of authority in employment law.
 ELA’s uniqueness rests in the depth and wealth of knowledge of its diverse membership, and its neutrality on political issues.
 The organization’s fundamental aims are to promote the best practice of employment law, and to support the work and represent the interests of UK employment lawyers.
 Learn more at www.elaweb.org.uk.

 About Kelly Dermody

-The Chair of Lieff Cabraser’s employment practice group and Managing Partner of Lieff Cabraser’s San Francisco office, Kelly M. Dermody specializes in class and collective actions on behalf of plaintiffs in employment and consumer cases, including gender discrimination cases against Sandia National Labs and Goldman Sachs.
+The Chair of Lieff Cabraser’s employment practice group and Managing Partner of Lieff Cabraser’s San Francisco office, Kelly M. Dermody specializes in class and collective actions on behalf of plaintiffs in employment and consumer cases, including the Goldman Sachs gender discrimination case.
 Her additional case work includes wage suppression claims against technology, healthcare, and academic institutions; overtime and lost pay lawsuits for low-wage workers, I/T professionals, and foreign nationals working for American corporations; and ERISA claims that she has tried on behalf of employees and retirees for pension plan abuses.